Joseph B. Fuller

 Joseph B. Fuller is an American academic and management consultant.
 He is the co-founder of the Monitor Group, now known as Monitor Deloitte.
 He is a professor of management practice at the Harvard Business School, Faculty Co-Director at the Project on Workforce at Harvard, and serves as chair of the Board of Trustees of Western Governors University.
 He has authored business cases about many companies, including Saudi Aramco and DaVita Inc. He has published research about dividend policy, income inequality in the United States and the skills gap.

 Early life

 Joseph B. Fuller is the son of Stephen H. Fuller, a former professor and associate dean at the Harvard Business School.
-He has a brother, Mark.
+He has a brother.
 He graduated from the Harvard University in 1981.

 Business career

 In 1983, Fuller co-founded the Monitor Group, a consulting firm, with his brother Mark and HBS colleague Michael Porter.
 From 1994 to 2006, he was the chief executive officer of its commercial consulting operations.
 The company went bankrupt in 2013, and later became known as Monitor Deloitte.

 Fuller has served on the board of directors of PVH since 1992.